Spring Intake in Ireland 2026: Timeline, Eligibility, Universities , Benefits

 What is Spring Intake in Ireland?

-The spring intake in Ireland is the second most major intake in Ireland which typically runs from January to May.
-This intake offers international students with more time to prepare their university application, appear for the language and subject tests, manage funds and gather necessary documents.
+The spring intake in Ireland is the second most major intake in Ireland, classes for which typically run from January to May.
+This intake comes off as an alternate intake after the fall intake if the students could not prepare their university application, appear for the language and subject tests, manage funds and gather necessary documents on time.

 While fewer courses are available for international students during the spring intake, it also generally provides a smoother entry to the university by posing less competition.
 Students can opt to get admitted to various PG and/or diploma courses in Ireland